QingNZ/Graphlab/_pages/allsessions.md

 ### Weekly Study Sessions

-Below is a list of all weekly study sessions available in this lab site.
+Below is a list of all weekly study sessions available in this lab site:

 {% for presenter in site.data.group_study_presenters %}